radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/modify-dashboard.md

 # Modify Your Dashboard

-This document is intended for technical and functional administrators who have access to create and modify dashboards.
+This document is intended for technical administrators who have access to create and modify dashboards.
 It outlines steps to update existing dashboards.

 ## Available elements